boazsegev/facil.io/LIBRARIES.md

 ### Types:

-Most type libraries are designed to handle common tasks, such as memory management and error checking.
+These type libraries are designed to make many common tasks easy while offering an easy to use API.

-They are all designed to use a data container (that can be allocated either on the stack or on the heap) as well as dynamic memory management.
+They are all designed to use a data container (that can be allocated either on the stack or on the heap) as well as dynamic memory management, for maximum flexibility.

+And although they often prefer ease of use over performance, they are very libraries.

 * [Dynamic String Library](lib/facil/core/types/fiobj/fio_str.h): this library is easy to use and helps with authoring binary and C Strings.